 Thanksgiving is a holiday celebrated in many places around the globe on various dates throughout the year.
-But it's rarely as important a holiday as it is in North America.
+But it's nowhere as important a holiday as it is in North America.
 There, families and friends gather to share a fine dinner and celebrate together.
-It's also the start of the festive season, and it does that justice alright.
+It's also the start of the festive season.

-We all know the initial idea of Thanksgiving is to be thankful for the year's harvest.
-But in times where many go grocery shopping in supermarkets, it is more about getting together with loved ones.
+We all know the idea of Thanksgiving is to be thankful.
+And it is also about getting together with loved ones.

-And what better way to upgrade such an evening than with some delicious, extravagant cocktails?
-If you're like me - and I assume you landed here because you are- there isn't much that could be better.
-So let me show you my favorite Thanksgiving Cocktail to start the festive season.
+Now, what better way could there be to upgrade such an evening than with some delicious, extravagant cocktails?
+If you're like us, there isn't much that could be better.
+So let us show you our favorite Thanksgiving Cocktail to start the festive season.

-As the name suggests, this is a good one to try after an opulent Thanksgiving dinner.
-The bitterness of a regular Negroni gets balanced out by a little bit of sweetness from the Tiramisu liqueur and the chocolate bitters.
+As the name suggests, this drink from cocktailpete is a good one to enjoy after a lavish Thanksgiving dinner.
+The characteristic bitterness of a regular Negroni gets balanced out by the sweetness from the Tiramisu liqueur and the chocolate bitters.

 30ml (1oz) Gin